Congratulations and welcome! You’ve been accepted to the 2017 Fall entering class at Suffolk University Law School.

 Your class schedule, professors, exam schedule and section assignments will be available in early August.

-Beginning August 10, you can obtain your student ID from the security office in the lobby of the Suffolk Law Building, 120 Tremont Street.
+You can obtain your student ID from the security office in the lobby of the Suffolk Law Building, 120 Tremont Street.
 We recommend doing this before the first day of classes to avoid the rush.

 due August 14